-- 1. In Ecuador, double taxation shall be avoided as follows: - (a) Where a resident of Ecuador derives income which, in accordance with the provisions of this Convention, may be taxed in Japan, Ecuador shall, subject to the provisions of subparagraphs (b) and (c), exempt such income from tax. - (b) Where a resident of Ecuador derives items of income which, in accordance with the provisions of Articles 10, 11 and 12, may be taxed in Japan, Ecuador shall allow as a deduction from the tax on the income of that resident an amount equal to the Japanese tax paid in Japan.
-Such deduction shall not, however, exceed that part of the tax, as computed before the deduction is given, which is attributable to such items of income derived from Japan. - (c) Where in accordance with any provision of the Convention income derived by a resident of Ecuador is exempt from tax in Ecuador, Ecuador may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income. - (d) The provisions of subparagraph (a) shall not apply to income derived by a resident of Ecuador where Japan applies the provisions of the Convention to exempt such income from tax or applies the provisions of paragraph 2 or 3 of Article 10, paragraph 2 of Article 11 or paragraph 2 of Article 12 to such income. - 2.
-In Japan, double taxation shall be avoided as follows:
+1. In the case of Jamaica, double taxation shall be avoided as follows:

+- (a) Subject to the provisions of the laws of Jamaica regarding the allowance as a credit against Jamaican tax of tax paid outside of Jamaica (which shall not affect the general principles hereof), where a resident of Jamaica derives income which, in accordance with the provisions of this Convention, may be taxed in Japan, Jamaica shall allow as a deduction from the Jamaican tax on the income of that resident, an amount equal to the Japanese tax paid in Japan; and where a company which is a resident of Japan pays a dividend to a company which is a resident of Jamaica and which owns directly or indirectly at least 10 per cent of the capital of the firstmentioned company, the deduction shall take into account the Japanese tax payable by that firstmentioned company in respect of the profits out of which such dividend is paid. - (b) Where in accordance with any provision of the Convention, income derived by a resident of Jamaica is exempt from tax in Jamaica, Jamaica may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income. - 2.
+In the case of Japan, double taxation shall be avoided as follows:

-Subject to the provisions of the laws of Japan regarding the allowance as a credit against Japanese tax of tax payable in any country other than Japan, where a resident of Japan derives income from Ecuador which may be taxed in Ecuador in accordance with the provisions of this Convention, the amount of Ecuadorian tax payable in respect of that income shall be allowed as a credit against the Japanese tax imposed on that resident.
+Subject to the provisions of the laws of Japan regarding the allowance as a credit against Japanese tax of tax payable in any country other than Japan, where a resident of Japan derives income from Jamaica which may be taxed in Jamaica in accordance with the provisions of this Convention, the amount of Jamaican tax payable in respect of that income shall be allowed as a credit against the Japanese tax imposed on that resident.
 The amount of credit, however, shall not exceed the amount of the Japanese tax which is appropriate to that income.